 The funding councils want to ensure that the findings of publicly funded research are made available to the general public as soon as possible.
 Their policies therefore require that publications arising, in whole or part, from NHMRC and ARC grant funding be made freely available online via an Institutional Repository [IR] within 12 months of the date of publication.

 The NHMRC policy applies only to peer-reviewed journal articles published on or after 1 July 2012, and as of 15 January 2018, the policy also includes peer-reviewed conference papers.
-The ARC policy applies to all publication arising from grants incorporating the ARC Open Access policy statement.
+The ARC policy applies to all publications arising from grants incorporating the ARC Open Access policy statement.
 In practice, this applies to grants awarded from 2013 under the 2014 [and later] Funding Rules.

 The Chief Investigator [CI for ARC, CIA for NHMRC] on the grant is responsible for providing the data which ensures compliance.
 Compliance requires [if a journal article] that a peer-reviewed version of the paper, as defined by publisher policies, be deposited into the CI/A’s IR.
 If an appropriate version of the paper is already available at another repository or at the publisher site, it will be sufficient to record and link to this version.

 Open Access (OA) in this OA Policy context means that access to published papers is available online freely and permanently to all rather than requiring personal or institutional subscription.